Spotted Hampala Barb

-Though gregarious by nature it’s a shoaling rather than schooling species which develops a distinct pecking order and therefore should always be maintained in a group of five or more.
+Though gregarious by nature it is a shoaling rather than schooling species which develops a distinct pecking order and therefore should always be maintained in a group of five or more.
 If only two or three are present the subdominant fish may be subjected to excessive antagonism whereas solitary specimens tend to act rather nervously.

 Sexually mature females are likely to be thicker-bodied than males.

-Juveniles of the two species can appear very similar as the body blotch is extended vertically in young H. dispar plus both display a broadish dark band across the caudal peduncle, a second, thinner band across the base of the caudal-fin, and a small blotch above the anal-fin.
-All of these markings are less intense in H. dispar and in H. macrolepidota there is additional dark patterning above and below the eye and running downwards from the nape to the pelvic fins.
+Juveniles of the two species can appear very similar as the body blotch is extended vertically in young H. dispar, plus both display a broadish dark band across the caudal peduncle, a second, thinner band across the base of the caudal-fin, and a small blotch above the anal-fin.
+All of these markings are less intense in H. dispar while in H. macrolepidota there is additional dark patterning above and below the eye and running downwards from the nape to the pelvic fins.

 H. sabana also has a single body marking but a higher count of circumpeduncular scales (30-32) and relatively few lateral line scales (12-15) compared to its congeners.
-H. ampalong, H. bimaculata and H. salweenensis can be a little trickier to separate as they all have two body blotches.
+H. ampalong, H. bimaculata and H. salweenensis can be trickier to separate since they all have two body blotches.
 H. ampalong possesses more lateral line scales than H. salweenensis (28-31 vs. 26-27) whereas in H. bimaculata the body markings are saddle-shaped and the anterior blotch is positioned underneath the posterior half of the dorsal-fin (below the dorsal-fin origin in the other two).